macmade/XS-Labs-Style-Guide/README.md

 #### 3.4.
 Method definitions

-Except for templates, method definitions should never be on the header files.
+Except for templates, method should never be defined in the header files.

 ### 4. Templates